 Understanding the changing demographic trends is an important part of staying ahead in the travel industry.
-Travel tech, travel habits, travel trends, and even travel mobility are all wrapped up into generational differences that exist between groups of people.
+Travel tech, travel habits, travel trends, and even travel mobility are all wrapped up in generational differences that exist between groups of people.
 These differences can sometimes lead to huge consequences inside the travel industry such as where they go, what they do, and how they accomplish their trip goals.
-With all that in mind, it is important to consider the future of the travel industry by looking at Generation Alpha and if they are going to change the travel industry?
+With all that in mind, it is important to consider the future of the travel industry by looking at Generation Alpha and if they are going to change the travel industry.
 And if so how?

-Generation Alpha is the next generation after Generation Z. Generation Alpha is generally the kids of Millennials or of Generation Z – currently, even the oldest of generation alpha is only 9 years old.
+Generation Alpha is the next generation after Generation Z. Generation Alpha is generally the kids of Millennials or of Generation Z – currently, even the oldest of Generation Alpha is only 9 years old.
 Generation Alpha is generally presumed to have started in about 2010.
 However, although this generation may be quite young, we can begin to forecast based on the trends of their parents what this generation might be like going into the future.
-Certainly, things we know about Generation Alpha are that they are by far one of, if not the, most technologically savvy of all generations.
+Certainly, things we know about Generation Alpha are that they are by far one of if not the, most technologically savvy of all generations.

-Unlike the Millennials who grew up during the invention of the technologies or Generation Z which grew up during the honing and fine-tuning of these modern technological wonders, Generation Alpha is getting to live in a fully developed state where the technologies that run our lives such as the internet, online gaming, and instant access to worldwide communication networks through the drop in price of smartphone technologies are all things that they have always known.
+Unlike the Millennials who grew up during the invention of the technologies or Generation Z who grew up during the honing and fine-tuning of these modern technological wonders, Generation Alpha is getting to live in a fully developed state where the technologies that run our lives such as the internet, online gaming, and instant access to worldwide communication networks through the drop in price of smartphone technologies are all things that they have always known.
 Their generation is significantly more proficient in their utilization than previous generations were.